makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   * => the original GPT model released by OpenAI was trained on deficient data, rendering the model interesting but not fully functional
   * much improved model, GPT2-small, which has
-    * same architecture and number of layers as GPT, but which has been
+    * same architecture and number of layers as GPT, but
     * trained on a larger and better data set, making it
     * remarkably good at generating (near) human-quality fake text
   * Subsequent models in the GPT2 were larger and trained to more data